frikyng/repo_for_repoChat/Documentation.md

 5 - Extraction of RAW Ca2+, using global registration and mask

-6 – Compression of each ROI data into a single line.
-This is 2-step process
+6 - Compression of each ROI into a single pixel time series.
+This is a 2-step process:

-\-    Max across the dendrite (mean would work, median would be bad)
+6a - Max across the dendrite (mean would work, median would be bad)

-\-    Median along the dendrite (Mean would work, max would work.
+6b - Median along the dendrite (Mean would work, max would work.
 Median removes most artifacts, max emphasize hotspots (and artifacts).
 Mean is usually close to median

 7 - Data goes into an « arboreal_scan » object that also contains information about the tree morphology.
-Extraction info are stored too (masks, and other info).
-Behavioural data (encoder, MC log and Video motion indices for example) is stored too
+Extraction information (e.g. masks, and other info) and behavioural data (e.g. encoder, MC log and Video motion indices) are stored too.

 8 - Recordings are concatenated

-9 - Some analysis requires normalized data.
-For each ROI, we find a unique offset and scalar that scale all the bAPs amplitude to the cell median trace (ref_trace).
-Several options are possible here
+9 - Some analyses require normalized data.
+For each ROI, we find a unique offset and scalar that scales all the bAP amplitudes to the cell median trace (ref_trace).
+Several normalization options are possible:

-9a – For the offset -> computed on baseline
+9a - For the offset -> computed on baseline

 \- Option 1 : Constant percentile subtraction (not used, 10th percentile would do)

-\-    Option 2 : Custom optimisation that prevent over subtraction.
-I made one.
+\- Option 2 : Custom optimisation that prevents over subtraction (used)

-9b – For the scalar -> computed on peaks
+9b - For the scalar -> computed on peaks

 \- Option 1 : Simple linear regression between ROI_trace and ref_trace

-\-    Option 2 : Custom optimisation function that
+\- Option 2 : Custom optimisation function (used)

 ### General process after data acquisition

-Store/backup data à create folder for analysis à cleanup unwanted data & build lab-book and settings file à Fix tree morphologies à extract calcium per ROI à Extract/analysis features from calcium signals (e.g. events) à meta-analysis on extracted features, per cell/experiment.
+Store/backup data and create top folder for analysis.
+Cleanup unwanted data & build lab-book and settings file.
+Fix tree morphologies and extract Ca2+ per ROI.
+Extract/analysis features from Ca2+ signals (e.g. events) and do meta-analysis on extracted features, per cell/experiment.

 For a script going through the different steps, see `Curation_Helper.m`

-#### **1.**    **Select and organize folders**
+**1.**    **Select and organize folders**

 <u>1.1.
-Backup you data</u>
+Backup your data</u>

 Put a copy of all experiments relevant to the study in the same folder.
 This folder will be called `“TOP_FOLDER”` in the following examples.
 THIS SHOULD BE A **COPY** OF YOUR ORIGINAL DATA. because the curation process will include the deletion of some recordings.